 XENEON 32″ Panels – Triple Monitor Sweet Spot

 For triple monitor setups, the 32″ XENEON panels make a lot of sense.
 The 32QHD240 (1440p, 240Hz) at $799 each – three of those gives you a properly immersive setup for around $2,400 in monitors alone.
 The 32UHD144 (4K, 144Hz) is the same price if you prefer resolution over refresh rate.
-Your GPU budget determines which makes more sense.
+Your GPU budget decides which makes more sense.
+An RTX 5080 will hold triple 1440p at 144fps in iRacing comfortably.
+Triple 4K wants an RTX 5090.

 XENEON 27QHD240 OLED – Budget OLED Triple